-C function is a self-contained block of statements that can be executed repeatedly whenever we need it.
+In C, a function is a self-contained block of statements that can be executed whenever required in the program.
+This tutorial guides you on how to use functions in C.

 Benefits of using the function in C